stnikolaus/vibe-coding-template/README.md

 - Needs a Stripe account
 - Has additional complexity

-We recommend starting with this simpler template first, then migrating to the SaaS starter when you're ready to handle payments.
+I recommend starting with this simpler template first, then migrating to the SaaS starter when you're ready to handle payments.
 This lets you focus on building and validating your core features before dealing with payment infrastructure.